WHAT TO DO IF YOU HAVE COVID-19

 High-Risk Settings — Places where there is a higher risk for spreading COVID-19 (like a setting with many people who may not receive full protection from vaccination), and the people that are served are at risk for more serious COVID-19.
 High-risk settings include places, such as:

 - The County may provide FREE treatment for persons with

 symptoms who test positive for COVID-19 AND are at risk for

 serious complications of COVID-19 AND are uninsured or

 Please talk to your doctor first to find out if you qualify for treatment.

 - You tested positive for COVID-19 AND

-- Your symptoms began within the last 5 days (for the antiviral pills) or 7 days (for monoclonal antibody) AND
+- Your symptoms began within the last 5 days (for the antiviral pills) AND

 - You are at high risk of getting very sick from COVID-19.